Email your testimonial to firstname.lastname@example.org

 "I and some of the other parents have been very impressed with how

 good the instructor is with the 3-5 age group!!
-He does a great job
+They do a great job

 keeping the kids interested and focused while still having fun.--"YMCA